ROS-Agent/ros-agent/README.md

 colcon build --symlink-install --cmake-args -DCMAKE_BUILD_TYPE=Release
 ```
 ### ROS-Agent bridge
-The ROS-Agent brige is the data transmission bridge, which retrieves sensor data from CARLA to pass it to Autoware and receives Autoware control command to pass it CARLA.
+The ROS-Agent brige is the data transmission bridge, which retrieves sensor data from CARLA to pass it to Autoware and receives Autoware control command to pass it to CARLA.
 1. Clone repositories and Maps.
 ```shell
 mkdir -p ~/ros-agent/bridge